with cacio e pepe mashed potatoes and Brussels sprouts

 Very carefully (handle is hot!), return pan used to cook chicken to medium-high heat and add white cooking wine.
 Bring to a boil.

-Add remaining milk, return to a boil, and stir constantly until sauce thickens and a line drawn in sauce holds for 10-15 seconds, 3-5 minutes.
+Add remaining milk, return to a boil, and stir constantly until sauce thickens and a line drawn in sauce holds for about 5 seconds, 2-4 minutes.

 Add remaining thyme and remove from burner.